AkRoy2000/Espresso-Tasks-25/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Description

+This is a Next Js Web App designed to help improve task managment in a cafe. it was specificslly designed to work in a cafe i formerly worked on and therefore is designed to match the same aesthetic of the till there. futhermore its features have been tailered to this specific business and could do with refining to make it more genrally usable.

+additional features to be added in the future:

+edit tasks button
+photo upload
+deadline for tasks